eric-r-xu/klaviyo-weather-app/README.md

 >1st component: SUBSCRIPTION APPLICATION SERVICE -- renders the subscription form html, validates/limits requests, and maintains MySQL subscription table tblDimEmailCity

->2nd component: WEATHER API SERVICE -- calls weather api (https://www.weatherbit.io/api) and maintains MySQL table tblFactCityWeather
+>2nd component: WEATHER API SERVICE -- calls [open weather api]([https://www.weatherbit.io/api](https://openweathermap.org/api)) and maintains MySQL table tblFactCityWeather

 >3rd component: WEATHER EMAIL SERVICE -- purges old subscriptions in MySQL table tblDimEmailCity and sends weather powered emails based on MySQL tables tblDimEmailCity and tblFactCityWeather

->If the utilized Ubuntu server was upgraded to have >=4 gb RAM, a task scheduler service like airflow (https://airflow.apache.org/) could be useful to track and log the WEATHER API and WEATHER EMAIL services as their own operator tasks within a DAG.
+>If the utilized Ubuntu server was upgraded to have >=4 gb RAM, a task scheduler service like [airflow](https://airflow.apache.org/) could be useful to track and log the WEATHER API and WEATHER EMAIL services as their own operator tasks within a DAG.
 The airflow webserver can then be started to log, track, and visualize task failures as well as task durations in an intuitive manner.
-If more cpu/memory is needed to meet timing requirements, consider running airflow with a distributed architecture using Celery (see https://medium.com/@manuelmourato25/when-airflow-isnt-fast-enough-distributed-orchestration-of-multiple-small-workloads-with-celery-afb3daebe611).
+If more cpu/memory is needed to meet timing requirements, consider running airflow with a distributed architecture using Celery (see [here](https://medium.com/@manuelmourato25/when-airflow-isnt-fast-enough-distributed-orchestration-of-multiple-small-workloads-with-celery-afb3daebe611)).

 ## Re-Inventing the Wheel?
 ##### We're big believers in not building what's already been built.
 Of course there are trade offs, so how did you decide whether to build functionality yourself or use existing solutions to make your job easier?